 |

-Animated Puzzle is one of the stranger prototypes to have
+Animated Puzzle is one of the more interesting prototypes to

-Animated Puzzle is a puzzle game based on the classic sliding
+the name suggests, Animated Puzzle is a puzzle game based on the

-tile game.
-For those of you unfamiliar with sliding
+classic sliding tile game.
+For those of you unfamiliar

-puzzles, the concept is simple.
-You have a grid of squares
+with sliding puzzles, the concept is simple.
+You have a

-(usually 4x4) that are randomly ordered, except for one square
+grid of squares (usually 4x4) that are randomly ordered, except

-accomplished by sliding the tiles around using the empty square
+This is accomplished by sliding the tiles around using the

 As soon as the game begins one can easily see that